 What is Snowflake and how does it differ from a traditional data warehouse?

-How does Snowflake pricing work?
+How much does Snowflake cost in 2026?